brimdata/zed/docs/data-model/zjson.md

 exclusively to correlate first-class Zed type values in a values array with their corresponding type.

-#### Type Name
+### Named Type

-A type reference is encoded as a reference to a previously defined type definition and has the form
+A named type reference is encoded as a reference to a previously defined type definition and has the form
 ```
 {